jtsai972/TriviaGame-Advanced/README.md

 ## About The Project
 This is a space trivia game with 8 questions.
 Each question has 30 seconds to answer the question.
 When the question is answered or the time runs out, the correct answer will be revealed.

+The demo this is based on is [Youtube - Unit #5 - Advanced Trivia HW Demo](https://www.youtube.com/watch?v=xhmmiRmxQ8Q)

 ### Built With
  * [Othneil Drew - Best README Template](https://github.com/othneildrew/Best-README-Template)
  * [Josh Parrett - Gallery Animation Code](https://codepen.io/JTParrett/pen/CAglw)